edithgogo/CINN/README.md

 ### 1.2 Use CINN lower level DSL to define computations and execute them

-The following is a naive matrix-multiplication implementation using the CINN DSL
+The following is a naive matrix-multiplication implementation using the CINN DSL:

 ```c++
 #include "cinn/cinn.h"